MobSuite

 MobSuite outputs quite a few files.
 The zip file uploaded will have one folder for each SEQID requested.

 Within each folder, you will find a number of MobSuite output files.
-Of particular interest is the contig_report.txt
+Of particular interest is the contig_report.txt file,

 which assigns each contig in your assembly as chromosomal or plasmid, and has typing info on plasmid-derived contigs.